 (North Star Behavioral Health Systems) - 1500 DeBarr Circle

 Bragaw Heights is located on the North Star Behavioral Health Systems (NSBHS) campus and provides acute care for adolescent girls.
 This special school provides educational services to students during their stay at NSBH.
-Students may earn credit toward graduation.
+Students may earn credit towards graduation.

 (Providence Health and Services) – 3210 W 62nd Ave.

 Humphrey Heights provides long-term treatment for up to 10 adolescent girls.
 Students attend school on campus and may have a part-time placement at a local high school or middle school when transitioning out of the program.
-Credits are earned toward graduation.
+Credits are earned towards graduation.